odile-test/requirements/README.md

 # requirements
-Set of Python scripts to interface with TestLink.
+Set of Python scripts to interface with TestLink